 Congress mandated that the US Army Corps of Engineers build the Woodruff Dam in the 1950s.
 They also mandated that the USACE maintain a 9 foot deep by 100 foot wide “navigation channel,” to facilitate barge traffic on the Apalachicola.

 As Dan Tonsmeire explains, this was achieved in a couple of ways.
 “One is they would dredge the high spots in the river out, and they would snag the river.”
 Snags are the trees that have eroded or otherwise fallen off of the river bank and into the river channel.
 These can present an obstacle to boats, but still have an ecological significance.
-However, as Dan explains, they also took living trees and stumps off of the bank.
+As Dan explains, they also took living trees and stumps off of the bank.
 Removing those root systems caused erosion, widening the river.

 The ACE also cut off river bends, and installed dikes along the banks to straighten the river.
 Additionally, because sediments flowing from the Flint and Chattahoochee rivers were trapped behind the dam, river flow carried sediments from the Apalachicola river bed without replenishing them, deepening the channel for about 40 miles below the dam.
 (Page 6)